DesignCon is part of the Informa Markets Division of Informa PLC

 • Serial channel I/O modeling

-• IBIS-AMI model quality and silicon correlation methodologies
+• Methodologies for assessing IBIS-AMI model quality and silicon correlation

-• Correlating COM vs. AMI models and results
+• Correlation between COM and AMI models and their results

 • Model support for DDRx controller DRAM DFE training

-• Approaches for system-level modeling of I/O buffers and voltage regulators
+• System-level modeling approaches for I/O buffers and voltage regulators

-• Mixed-signal behavioral models for SerDes phase-locked loops
+• Development of mixed-signal behavioral models for SerDes phase-locked loops

 • Behavioral modeling of clock jitter and phase noise

-Integrating photonics or wireless technology into electrical designs presents unique design challenge at chip, board, and system level.
-This track deals with the issues associated with the design and integration of photonics and wireless ICs, 3D packaging involving optical and electrical interconnects for data communication, emerging wireless and mmWave applications such as 5G/6G, antenna in package integration, and automotive sensor applications such as Lidar or mmWave radar.
+Integrating photonics and wireless technology into electrical designs presents distinct challenges at the chip, board, and system levels.
+This track focuses on design and integration challenges of photonics and wireless ICs, including 3D packaging that combines optical and electrical interconnects, co-packaged direct drive and retimed optics, for emerging applications in artificial intelligence, machine learning, wireline data ommunication, wireless and mmWave technologies.

 • Microwave photonics